Octonionic Dirac operators in bounded lattices: convergence and Plemlj projections: Sokhotski-Plemelj formula

 \begin{proof} The result is a direct consequence of merging Theorems \ref{2023-09-11 20:34:07} and \ref{2023-09-11 20:33:47}. \end{proof}

-{\bf Declarations:}
+\textbf{Declarations.}

-{\bf Funding and/or Conflicts of interests/Competing interests:} This work was supported by the NNSF of China (12171448).
-The authors declare that they have no conflicts of interests and no competing interests.
+{\bf Funding, conflicts of interest, and competing interests:} This work was supported by the NNSF of China (12571090).
+The authors declare that they have no conflicts of interest and no competing interests.
 The authors read and approved the final manuscript.